-Despite COVID-19 conditions, US residential mortgage loan origination volumes have been at historic highs, driven by a refinancing boom spurred by low interest rates and new home purchases outside of urban areas.
+While residential mortgage lenders are facing tough headwinds driven by rising interest rates and low housing volume, the current market presents opportunities for savvy investors looking at mortgage servicing rights ("MSRs").
 The current mortgage market is supported by non-bank mortgage originators and servicers who lack the same access to capital and liquidity as traditional banks.
-To continue growing, non-bank entities have had to be creative with respect to capital sources-as we have seen through recent public offerings.
+To continue growing, non-bank entities have had to be creative with respect to capital sources.

-Non-bank owners of mortgage servicing rights ("MSRs") are seeking asset-specific alternative private capital vehicles to fund portfolios of MSRs.
+Non-bank owners of MSRs are seeking asset-specific alternative private capital vehicles to fund MSR portfolios.
 However, unlike whole mortgage loans, MSRs cannot be easily created and sold to investors.
-Fortunately, through creative thinking and structuring, investors are able to utilize and enable non-bank, non-servicer, alternative capital sources to participate in the economics of MSRs.
-This Legal Update provides an overview of the phases and areas of consideration related to private capital vehicles that offer investment opportunities in mortgage servicing rights.
+Fortunately, through creative thinking and structuring, investors are able to use non-bank, non-servicer, alternative capital sources to participate in the economics of MSRs.
+This article provides an overview of the phases and areas of consideration related to private capital vehicles that offer investment opportunities in MSRs.1

-State and Federal Agency Approvals
+1. State and Federal Agency Approvals

-When investing in MSR assets, a threshold consideration is insuring that the entity holding the loans and MSRs, as well as the entity that is engaged in the mortgage servicing activities, holds the requisite state licenses and federal approvals to hold such assets and engage in such activities.
+When investing in MSR assets, a threshold consideration is ensuring that the entity holding the loans and MSRs, as well as the entity that is engaged in the mortgage servicing activities, holds the requisite state licenses and federal approvals to hold such assets and engage in such activities.
 Each investing strategy for these assets brings with it state licensing and other considerations that need to be evaluated at the outset of the investment.
 If the goal of the investment is to be directly involved in mortgage servicing, then one needs to invest in a mortgage servicer or an entity that is authorized to purchase and hold residential mortgage loans and the associated MSRs.
-Such entities may be created or acquired, and each option comes with unique investment considerations from a licensing perspective.
+These entities may be created or acquired, and each option comes with unique investment considerations from a licensing perspective.
 In either circumstance, the planning for and timing of these licensing and approval considerations are crucial for a successful investment.